HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/system-requirements.md

  - Mac OSX 10.12.6
  - Ubuntu 17.04 - Other distributions should work with GCC 4.9 or later (with corresponding GLIBC)
- - Windows (TODO)
+ - Windows 10

 ## Browsers

-While we haven't tested browser support completely on Linux, we believe using the supported version of Chrome (55+) or Firefox (53+) will enable you to use the Halite web experience on linux desktops.
+While we haven't tested browser support on multiple Linux distributions, supported versions of Chrome (55+) or Firefox (53+) should work.

 <div class="table-container">
     <table class="table">